RYLwoojin/food_cost_management_mysql/README.md

-# food_cost_nanagement_mysql
+Purpose of this database

-You can manage food cost easily with this
+To create and manage the food cost easily.
+This repository includes 6 databases; menu_list, menu_detail, recipe, recipe_detail, ingredients_list, and vendor_list.